Posts by Pieter Naude:

 Posted on: 05 Dec 2020

-Whereas bolting a wheel and pedals to a desk was once enough to call yourself a simulation rally racer, this sub-genre of gaming has since evolved into something much more elaborate.
+Whereas bolting a wheel and pedals to a desk was once enough to call yourself a simulation rally racer, this sub-genre of gaming has since evolved into something far more elaborate.
 Today’s sim fanatics build up colossal, multi-monitor racing rigs fitted with custom-made gauges.
 They even wear helmets and buy licensed peripherals covered with the … Continue reading Dirt 5 PC Review

 Posted on: 24 Oct 2020